top of page

 The first thing that many parents want to know before their children participate in any activity is "why?"
 There are many reasons that children should participate in athletic activities: team and individual sports help build confidence, are a great way to meet and interact with a diverse group of people, and, if continued into adulthood, are part of a healthy and active lifestyle.
 But why, specifically, should your child become a fencer?

-ATHLETECISM AND HEALTH
+ATHLETICISM AND HEALTH

 According to the National Institutes of Health, nearly 20% of US children and adolescents are overweight or obese.
 According to the same set of statistics, more than half of all US adults are overweight or obese.
 Being overweight or obese can lead to severe problems later in life, such as diabetes, heart disease, hypertension, and some forms of cancer.